nHuebscher/VerticalFarming_LiteratureReview/README.md

 | [OpenAgrar]((https://www.openagrar.de/content/index.xml)     | 10     |
 | Manually added    | 10     |

-Note: The manually added papers were already checked to match the inclusion or exclusion criteria and are not inserted in Cadima (yet)
+Note: The manually added papers were already checked to match the [fulltext inclusion or exclusion criteria](#Inclusion-and-exlusion-criteria) and are not inserted in Cadima (yet)

 ## Cadima work flow
-Cadima is helpful organizing and rating a huge amount of papers.
+Cadima is helpful to sort papers for a systematic literature review.
 If you want to have a closer look how Cadima is structured, you can find a trail version [here](https://test.cadima.info/index.php/area/evidenceSynthesisDatabase).

 After creating a project matching your research design, in this case a systematic literature review, the next steps are:

-1. Step: Uploading results from search engine search
+1. Uploade results from search engine search
+2. Match searches and delete Duplicates.
+Cadima offers a duplicate deletion function where you can double-check what will be deleted
+3. Define [Inclusion and exclusion criteria](#Inclusion-and-exlusion-criteria).
+You can first do a consistency check if wanted to check whether your defined criteria should be final.
+In this case, criteria for title screening and abstract and seperate criteria for fulltext screening were defined.

-2. Defining Inclusion and exclusion criteria
+### Inclusion and exlusion criteria
-- Title screening
+For some criteria, only the title or even the abstract can not show whether the paper actually fulfills the criteria, therefore the criteria in the fulltext screening are the same as in title and abstract screening with a the mentioned criteria added.

-- Abstract screening
+1. Title and Abstract screening
+- The language should be either German or English
+- The paper should deal with vertical farming matching a pre-set definition
+- Year of study >= 2017
+- The paper should deal with LCA or sustainability assessment matching a pre-set definition
+- The paper should deal with open-field farming matching a pre-set definition
+- The data needs to be conducted in a climate zone similar to the German climate zone

-- Fulltext screening
+2. Fulltext screening

 ## Finishing the LR